-Itineraries for tours in the area offer diverse opportunities for every kind of traveller.
+Itineraries for tours in the area offer diverse opportunities for every kind of traveler.
 There are trails suitable for families with children and the elderly, as well as demanding trails for well-trained hikers.
-A very useful aid for those walking the Alta Via are the trail markers, coloured in red-white-red and marked AV, which are located along the tracks.
+A very useful aid for those walking the Alta Via is the trail markers, colored in red-white-red and marked AV, which is located along the tracks.
 Walking the Alta Via means a chance to visit villages, castles, museums and participate in traditional Ligurian feasts along the way.

 Paolo Bolla was born in Savona and he started exploring photography in the late 1990s.
 Paolo quickly married his passion for photography with his love of nature, which allowed him to explore the world around him and discover the glories of that natural world.
 Bolla’s photographs evoke unique feelings and emotions through their treatment of nature scenes.

 Paolo Bolla’s nature photography brought him together with five other photographers to create a book dedicated to the Alta Via dei Monti Liguri, the most important Long Green Way in Liguria.
 One Year on the Alta Via, edited by Il Piviere, is a collection of images taken on the long hiking trail that crosses Liguria from east to west.
 Paging through the book and gazing at the images crafted by these photographers makes one want to experience the beautiful area first hand.

 I met with Paolo in a small coffee bar in the tourist port of Savona and he immediately pulled me into his world by describing the adventures he has taken on the Alta Via dei Monti Liguri.
 Paolo explained that each of the five photographers was assigned a portion of the 400 kilometers of terrain and he was given the western part of Liguria, which stretches from Ventimiglia to Colle di Nava in Imperia.